 LODGING & MEALS

 Santa Rosa has an airport serviced by several of the major airlines, but flights in and out are limited.
-You can also fly to San Francisco or Oakland and take the airport shuttle to Santa Rosa.
+You can also fly to San Francisco or Oakland and take the airport shuttle to Santa Rosa (note, not currently operating but hopefully will reopen by June).
 At the end of the ride, we will facilitate transportation to Santa Rosa airport where you can fly out, take a shuttle or rent a car.
-For those that drive to the start, we will provide a safe location for vehicle parking.
+For those that drive to the start, we will provide a safe location for vehicle parking and get you back to that location after the tour.
 We will have a van driver whose primary role will be to transport luggage and supplies.
 While it will be available to assist with any emergencies, it will not serve as a SAG vehicle and participants are expected to complete all mandatory rides.
 BAC rides are designed for serious cyclists who are able to ride independently.

 COST & ADMINISTRATION